 Another downside of these is that they are available in a single length.
 The inseam measures 31” on the smallest size, so they’re not going to be a great fit for everyone.
 The good news is that there are Velcro straps around the ankles, which can easily hold the extra material in place and prevent the legs from dragging on the ground.

 The legs also feature zipper openings, which really helps when you’re trying to pull them over bulky boots.
 And the drawstring at the elastic waist allows you to adjust how tight you want the pants to be, ensuring that you’re always getting the exact fit that you want.

 Another great thing about these pants is that they are windproof, for the most part.
 Obviously they can’t be entirely windproof with slits in the legs, but other than that the nonwoven polypropylene actually has really good wind resistance.
 It’s also very breathable, with a rating of 3000mvtr.

-I really wanted to make sure I included enough options for everyone, so I found the best waterproof pants for men, women and children.
+I really wanted to make sure I included enough options for everyone, so I found the best rain pants for men, women, and children.
 So, what exactly are you looking for?

 If you want to stick with pants that are intended for your gender, then you just need to make sure that you’re picking up the right size.
 Definitely check the pros/cons boxes to see if a pair runs true to size, and to know whether or not there are any options when it comes to length variety.
 As someone who finds a 28” inseam to be the perfect fit, I know how difficult it can be to find pants that fit your body perfectly.